illegalcoding/WinSock_tcp_UTC_TIME/README.md

 # WinSock_Telnet_UTC_TIME
-Get UTC Date and time with telnet for windows
+Get UTC Date and time with tcp for windows